frenchfrog42/zk-hackaton/README.md

 | lineFuncDouble   | 484      | 4525     | 89.3%         |
 | mulLine          | 580      | 8799     | 93.41%        |

+(It's only an indicative size, for the "old size" there are some overhead it's not the true size.
+And the "old size" have the modulus everywhere inside, but not the "new size".
+I compared properly only mulFQ12 without the modulus everywhere and the gain was approx ~70%)
+(And it's also with the debug version, not the release version of these functions!)

+I mainly rewrote it in Baguette because it's more low level and you have more control (for instance you don't have to copy every arguments on top of the stack each time you make a function call) (todo finir ça)

+And I also remove the modulus everywhere, and only kept the minimal amount of them.
+Unfortunatly it's probably longer (CPU time) to verify now, but the scriptcode is smaller, so 🤷

 ## How I wrote the code

 https://gist.github.com/frenchfrog42/3cc0f669d5bb9e02fcb6ef9d075709c0